The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 ![Insert Figure 5: Filtered 'Good First Issues'](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/lessons_learned_open_source/opa_good_first_issue.webp align="center")

-## Lesson 4: Read Contributing Guidelines
+## Step 4: Read Contributing Guidelines

 Before making any contributions, familiarize yourself with the project's contributing guidelines.
 These guidelines outline the project's standards, workflows, and best practices for submitting contributions.
 Ignoring or neglecting these guidelines can lead to delays and complications in the contribution process.

-## Lesson 5: Don't Hesitate to Seek Help
+## Step 5: Don't Hesitate to Seek Help

 One of the most valuable resources in the open-source community is the willingness of contributors and maintainers to offer assistance and guidance.
 Don't hesitate to reach out for help, clarification, or feedback when navigating the contribution process.
 Engaging with the project's community through communication channels like Slack or Discord fosters collaboration and enhances the learning experience.